vaniyokk/eos-vue-test/README.md

 # eos-test

-> A simple VueJS project to test some core functions of [eosjs](https://github.com/EOSIO/eosjs) library
+> A simple VueJS project to test some core functions of [eosjs](https://github.com/EOSIO/eosjs) library.
+You need to run a local EOS.IO node with test configuration to run this example

 ## Build Setup